BayeroSow/Chat_Web_app/README.md

 # Schema

 ### User
-To sign in, all you do is you just pick some name for your self that what represent you in the room
+To sign in, all you do is you just pick some name for your self that what represent you in the roo
 - Signin
 - Typping
 - Chatting